 Then, we correct the angles and alignment in the image by choosing Select all→Edit→Transform.
 We generally use the “Skew” function under Transform, though in some cases we judiciously use “Warp” to correct minor issues.
 We also use “Rotate,” “Perspective,” and “Distort” when needed.
 When using “Skew” be careful to maintain the work’s original aspect ratio.
 When using the “skew” function, it is helpful to adjust opposite sides of the image in opposite directions.
 This prevents the image from becoming too tall or too wide.
 Some people find Photoshop’s “guides” feature to be helpful in this process.

-Tip: Remember that sometimes minor lens distortion can be an important clue to the position of the photographer in relationship to the work of art or architecture and should be retained.
+Tip: Sometimes minor lens distortion can be an important clue to the position of the photographer in relationship to the work of art or architecture and should be retained.

 Once your photo is adjusted for angles, you’ll want to look at color.
 Most cameras today tend to shoot on the warmer side, de-emphasizing cyans and blues.
 We like to correct for this using the following process: We start by selecting Image→Auto Color, then Auto Contrast and Auto Tone, in that order.
 We find that this will often give decent results, but sometimes we have to undo (use History if you’ve gone more than one step) and use just two or just one of these functions.
 Use your judgement here—the goal is fidelity to the object, keeping in mind that there is no “true” color, since so much depends on lighting conditions.